 Light is a highly important, highly interesting, and highly complex subject.
 Correctly applying light and its effects on an environment and the things in it, will help your drawings become more realistic.
 Even if realism isn’t what you’re going for, I highly recommend learning about it.

 Light encompasses subjects such as highlights, shadows, lightsources, reflected light… there’s a lot to talk about.
-Far too much to sufficiently summarize it here, so we’ll wait for the tutorials on the subject to really talk about it.
+Far too much to sufficiently summarize it in a small paragraph in a bigger article.

 So far, all the fundamentals have been best practiced in greyscale (black and white).
 For some that’s enough, but most people want to make art with colours.
 Your first instinct might be that colour is an easy subject (I know I felt that way at first), but that’s so far from the truth it’s hardly even funny.
 Colour is, just like light (which is in fact closely connected to colour, as well), a highly complex subject.
-Have you ever seen those images of coloured squares or surfaces, one in light and another in shadows, and two seemingly differently coloured squares which then turn out to be the same colour?
-That’s because of colour theory.
-Colours on their own look one way, but once you put them next to another colour, they can look completely different.
+Colour theory can make one colour look completely different depending on the colours around it, just like in the image to the right.
 It’s a lot of fun to learn about, but it will take a lot of time and practice.

 The fundamentals so far have mostly dealt with the different parts of a drawing.
 However, to really create a good piece of art, composition is very important.
 Composition is where you put the different elements of your piece on your canvas.
 Why would you put that person in the corner, and the car in front of him?
 While a lot of this is simply doing what looks good to you, there are some very helpful rules and guidelines which can help you create visually pleasing pieces.